Wuziyi616/multi_part_assembly/docs/tutorial.md

 ### Geometric Assembly

 Usually, there is no geometrically equivalent parts in this setting.
-However, sometimes it is hard to define a canonical pose for objects due to symmetry.
+So we don't need to perform the matching GT step.

-Therefore, we develop a rotation matching step to minimize the loss.
+**Remark**: It is actually very hard to define a _canonical_ pose for objects under the geometric assembly setting, due to e.g. symmetry of a bottle/vase.
-We rotate the ground-truth object along Z-axis for different angles and select one as the new ground-truth.
+See `dev` branch for our experimental features in solving this issue.

 ## Metrics